Vera Aceva

-Vera Aceva - Dosta (November 24, 1919 in Oreovec (Prilep) – November 10, 2006 in Skopje) was a Macedonian communist, participant in the World War II in Yugoslavia and a national hero of SFRJ.
+Vera Aceva-Dosta (November 24, 1919 – November 10, 2006) was a Macedonian communist, participant in the World War II in Yugoslavia and a national hero of Socialist Federal Republic of Yugoslavia (SFRY).

-Between the two world wars
+Early life and interwar period

+Vera Aceva was born in 1919 in the village Oreovec, near Prilep.
+Her brother was Mirče Acev.
 Facing a difficult financial situation, Aceva had to cease her education after her second year of gymnasium and to find work, eventually finding employment in the tobacco industry.

-Aceva joined the labor movement when she was 16 years old, and became a member of the League of Communists of Yugoslavia in the early 1940.
+Aceva joined the labor movement when she was 16 years old and became a member of the League of Communists of Yugoslavia in early 1940.
 In September of the same year, at the provincial conference she was elected as a member of the Regional Committee of the League of Communists of Yugoslavia for Macedonia.
-From September 1940 to November 1941 she was the Secretary of the Local Committee in Prilep.
+From September 1940 to November 1941, she was the Secretary of the Local Committee in Prilep.

 World War II in Yugoslavia

 Aceva was one of the first organizers of the Prilep Partisan Detachment.
 In early 1942 she worked in the League of Communists of Yugoslavia in Skopje, then as a party instructor in Strumica, Bitola and Štip.
 In August 1943 she became the commissioner of the Shar detachment, and when on 11 November 1943 the First Macedonian-Kosovo Brigade was formed, Aceva was elected deputy political commissar.
 She was at this position until January 1944 when she became the political secretary of the Third and Fourth District Committee of the League of Communists of Macedonia.
 In August 1944 she participated in the first session of the Anti-fascist Assembly for the National Liberation of Macedonia, at which she was selected in its presidium.